k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 - PII fields can differ in their occurrence across records and in the requirement for referential integrity (consistency).
 Each scenario requires a different implementation approach.

-  Example: The First Name and Last Name are located in both the CRM and Billing LUs, each of which represents a different system.
+  Example: Both the CRM and Billing LUs — representing separate systems — contain the First Name and Last Name fields.
 It is required to keep the same combination of the First and Last Names in both LUs for a given customer.

   The following table describes the implementation recommendations for each scenario: